Mosquito-borne diseases surveillance report: Annual edition (2019 - Preliminary)

 Ontario 19 30

 The earliest onset date for a WNV human case in 2019 was July 3 in Ontario (surveillance week 27).
-Most (99%) of reported cases occurred with an onset date between surveillance weeks 27 and 41 (early July to mid October), with a peak in week 36 (early September) (Figure 2).
+Most (99%) of reported cases occurred with an onset date between surveillance weeks 27 and 41 (early July to mid October), with a peak in early September (Figure 2).
 Typically, the peak weeks vary from year to year, ranging from week 32 to 36 (early August to early September) (Figure 3).
-The number of human cases observed in 2019 represents the lowest number of cases reported since 2015 (Figures 3 and Figure 5).
+The number of human cases observed in 2019 represents the lowest number of cases reported since 2015 ( Figures 3 and 5).

 figure 2

-WNV clinical cases and asymptomatic infections are grouped by report week, based on episode date.
+WNV cases are grouped based on episode date.
 Episode week is calculated using the earliest available date based on the following hierarchy: symptom onset date, diagnosis date, laboratory sample date or reporting date.

 Figure 2 - Text Description

-This graph shows that during 2019 transmission season, between surveillance week 25 and 44, 37 human infections (clinical and asymptomatic cases) were reported to Public Health Agency of Canada.
+In 2019, between mid-June and end of October, 37 human infections (clinical cases) of West Nile virus were reported to the Public Health Agency of Canada.

 Ontario Québec Alberta Manitoba